codlark/cls-docs/docs/Syntax.md

 ## Brik Syntax

-Briks are the namesake of brikWork, and come in two varieties, variable briks that return text, and function briks take 'arguments' to return a computed text.
+Briks are the namesake of brikWork, and come in two varieties, variable briks that return text, and function briks that take 'arguments' to return a computed text.
 Briks are a name surrounded by square brackets.
 In function briks a vertical bar is used to separate the name from the arguments, and the arguments from each other

     some-element {
         draw: [in| [repeat-index] | 1| 2| 4| 6]